cjones6/xsdc/README.md

 XSDC
 ====================================

-This repository contains companion code for the following paper:
+This repository contains companion code for the following [paper](https://link.springer.com/article/10.1007/s11222-021-10067-x):

 C. Jones, V. Roulet and Z. Harchaoui.
-Discriminative Clustering with Representation Learning for any Ratio of Labeled to Unlabeled Data. *Statistics and Computing* (to appear), 2022.
+Discriminative clustering with representation learning with any ratio of labeled to unlabeled data. *Statistics and Computing* **32**, 17 (2022).

 If you use this code please cite the paper using the bibtex reference below.